 Central Highlands in Sri Lanka is a laid-back region surrounded by the beautiful greens of tea leaves.
 Out of all the amazing destinations we have visited in Sri Lanka, nowhere can compare with Central Highlands.
-The train ride alone is one of the most stunning train journeys we have undertaken, with comfortable cool climate all year round.
+The train rides are one of the most stunning journeys we have undertaken, with comfortable cool climate all year round.
 Fall in love with the surroundings and you will probably end up staying longer than you actually planned to.

 A small tourist town nestled in the hill country, Ella is popular among the backpackers due to its relaxing chill vibe.
 Though this town is famous for day hikes, we didn’t do any of it as we just want to take it easy after Adam’s Peak.

 This is the most instagrammable bridge and located slightly outside of Ella Town.
 With a small 30 minute walk through the woods, you will reach a piece of beautiful architecture hidden between lush green tea fields.
 We reached after sunrise just after the crowd disperse, and we were lucky to have a train passed by after an hour!

 Wandering Along The Train Tracks

 We came from a city where it is illegal to walk on train tracks, so for us it’s a pretty unique thing to do.
 And the tracks are so old school, pretty much anywhere you walk will be a picturesque background.

 About an hour drive out of Ella is the foot of the 2nd highest waterfall in Sri Lanka: Diyaluma Falls.
 Halfway up the slope, we were being stopped and asked to park our scooter for a fee.
 We asked if we were allowed to ride up as there’s still a distance to the top but was rejected.
 In the end, we didn’t make it to the top.